abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex1.md

 ### Query and process performance history with PowerShell

-You can also monitor Azure Stack HCI clusters using PowerShell cmdlets that return information about the cluster and its components.
+You can also monitor Azure Local clusters using PowerShell cmdlets that return information about the cluster and its components.
 See the [Performance history for Storage Spaces Direct](/windows-server/storage/storage-spaces/performance-history).

 ### Use the Health Service feature